In real estate, our entire world depends on transactions; transactions between buyers, sellers, and lenders.

 - Knowledge of handling distressed property situations and clients

-Finding the right expert in short sales is key to guiding you through these not so typical real estate transactions.
-Easing the burden on the seller and clarifying situations between parties to provide a smooth closing.
+Finding the right expert in short sales is key to guiding you through these atypical real estate transactions.
+An expert’s presence can ease the burden on the seller and clarify situations between parties to provide a smooth closing.

 Are Short Sales Common?

-Between 2008 to 2012, short sales resurfaced becoming a commonplace trend through the recovery stage of the Great Recession.
+Short sales resurfaced as a trend from 2008-12, during the recovery stage of the Great Recession.

 Short sales during this time were the result of the financial fallout through massive inflated real estate prices and the lack of job opportunities for the unemployed and underemployed homeowners.

-Short sales was a homeowners’ alternative to a foreclosure sale when a mortgage was greater than the amount of the property value that encumbered their home.
+Short sales were homeowners’ alternative to foreclosure sales when a given mortgage was greater than the amount of the property value that encumbered their home.

 Is a Short Sale Similar to a Foreclosure?